 For the next couple of years I took a break from climbing to focus on endurance cycling.
 In 2017, I rode coast to coast across the US, in seven days, as part of a four-man team competing in Race Across America, the “world’s toughest bicycle race”.
 In 2018 I spent a week riding the length of the UK, from Land’s End to John O’Groats.

-My plan for 2019 and 2020 is to ski to the Poles.
-I have been fascinated by the polar regions since first reading about the expeditions of Shackleton, Scott, Amundsen and Nansen.
+I then decided to add the North and South Poles to my list in order to complete the sol called Explorers’ Grand Slam.
+I have been fascinated by the polar regions since reading about the expeditions of Shackleton, Scott, Amundsen and Nansen as a boy.
 I first visited Antarctica to climb on the peninsula in 2004, and I returned in 2010 to climb Vinson, the highest peak on the continent.
-In 2016 I travelled to the Arctic for the first time, kayaking along the fjords of east Greenland and around Spitsbergen in northern Norway.
-This time I plan to ski the last degree of latitude all the way to the South Pole in 2019, and then hopefully to the North Pole in 2020.
+In 2016 I travelled to the high Arctic for the first time, kayaking along the fjords of east Greenland and around Spitsbergen in northern Norway.

-Thanks to the generosity of the Cayman community and friends around the world, my climbs of Everest and Denali and my team’s cycle across the US have raised more than US$250,000 for the Cayman Islands Cancer Society.
-I am proud to serve as the Chairman of the Cancer Society and to see first hand the help that they are able to provide to cancer patients in the Islands.
-The number of cancer sufferers unable to afford life saving treatment grows every year, and so the need for financial aid is greater than ever.
-The Cancer Society is therefore my chosen charity for my polar expeditions, and I would really appreciate any donation, large or small, that you can make.
+Thanks to the generosity of the Cayman community and friends around the world, my expeditions have raised more than US$300,000 for the Cayman Islands Cancer Society.
+I have been privileged to see first-hand the help that the Cancer Society is able to provide to patients in the Islands.
+The number of cancer sufferers unable to afford life-saving treatment increases every year and so the need for financial aid is greater than ever.
+The Cancer Society is therefore my chosen charity for my North Pole expedition.
+I would really appreciate any donation, large or small, that you can make.